The Nazis Strike: Invasion of Poland

 That suggests that its makers learned the details of the Polish campaign largely from Nazi propaganda in which both false claims were often made.
 The stubborn resistance of Polish forces in the Hel Peninsula is recognized, as are the widespread Nazi atrocities after the Polish defeat.

 Overall, the movie gives the false impression that Polish Army to be ineffective and even pathetic and to do no damage to the Germans.
 The film also alleged widespread collaboration with the invading Germans but does not specify from whom.

 The Germans are forced to stop at the Bug River, where they meet the advancing Red Army.
 The film misrepresents the German-Soviet Pact by claiming that the pact was signed only after the West had turned down Soviet requests to ally against the Germans and that overall, "it didn't make any sense."
-Since the film was made while the Soviets were allied to the Western Allies against the Germans, the film justifies the occupation by the Soviet need to obtain a buffer zone against a further Nazi advance to the east and implies that the Soviets entered Poland to stop Hitler.
-In doing so, the film repeats Soviet propaganda.

-The film makes no mentions of the Soviet invasion of Poland and its battles at the Polish border forces or that the Soviets broke their own non-aggression pact with Poland.
-Soviet atrocities against Poland are omitted as well.
+Since the film was made while the Soviets were allied to the Western Allies against the Germans, the film repeats Soviet propaganda, justifying the Soviet invasion of Poland by the Soviet need to obtain a buffer zone against a further Nazi advance to the east and implies that the Soviets entered Poland to stop Hitler.
+The film makes no mentions of the Soviet battles against the Polish border forces or that the Soviets broke their own non-aggression pact with Poland, nor of Soviet atrocities against Poland.

 "...every trace of Hitler's footsteps...will be expunged, purged, and if need be, BLASTED from the surface of the earth."

 The film then notes that Hitler turns west to finish off Britain and France, which have declared war on Nazi Germany, rather than risk a two-front war, which leads to the third part of the installment dealing with the German invasion of Western Europe.
 The film concludes with the quote by Winston Churchill from his speech to the Allied delegates in 1941:

 "What tragedies, what horrors, what crimes has Hitler and all that Hitler stands for brought upon Europe and the world! it is upon this foundation that Hitler [...] pretends to build out of hatred [....] a new order for Europe.
 But nothing is more certain than that every trace of Hitler's footsteps, every stain of his infected, and corroding fingers will be expunged, purged, and if need be, BLASTED from the surface of the earth.
 Lift up your hearts, all will come right.
 Out of depths of sorrow and sacrifice will be born again the glory of mankind."